Jet will need more capital post-rescue

 “Based on information available, funding and strategic resources required (to run the airline) have been grossly underestimated.
 Lenders have got a face-saver after agreeing to a large haircut in the hope of realizing equity value in future," said Kapil Kaul, South Asia CEO of CAPA-Centre for Aviation.
 “The (deal) structure agreed (by creditors and winning consortium) doesn’t make sense," Kaul added.

-As things stand, Jet’s assets include its air operator permit (AOP), a stake in a profitable frequent flyer programme, few relatively old planes, including Boeing 777 and Airbus 330 aircraft, and brand value.
+As things stand, Jet’s assets include its air operator permit , a stake in a profitable frequent flyer programme, few relatively old planes, including Boeing 777 and Airbus 330, and brand value.

 Challenges include its heavy debt and high costs of restarting operations, amid low travel demand due to the pandemic.

-“The size of operations, once restarted, will depend on the portion of money infused by Kalrock and partners that will be used for operations after paying creditors," said a former senior airline official, who has occupied top management positions at several domestic airlines.
+“The size of Jet’s operations, once restarted, will depend on the portion of money infused by Kalrock and partners that will be used for acquisition of aircraft and operations after paying off creditors," said Sanjiv Kapoor, former chief strategy and commercial officer at Vistara and former chief operating officer at SpiceJet.

-“An investment of ₹1,000 crore is good enough to start a medium-sized airline like JetBlue or Azul from scratch.
-But, when the airline has a debt obligation, one would assume a much higher investment is needed," the person added, requesting anonymity.
+“An investment of ₹1,000 crore was good enough to start medium-sized airlines like JetBlue or Azul from scratch.
+But, when the airline has a large debt obligation, one would assume a much higher investment is needed," he added.